 These questions frequently emerge at meetups or conferences, after talks on machine learning operations (MLOps).
 There is no singular panacea or silver bullet for this nascent field of MLOps Best Practices that attempts to address and remedy this crucial problem.

 However, there are some acceptable and common technical considerations and pitfalls to keep in mind when considering your ML stack and tools.
-In this first part of a series on putting ML models in production, we’ll discuss some common considerations and common pitfalls for tooling and best practices and ML model serving patterns that are an essential part of your journey from model development to deployment in production.
+In this first part of a series on putting ML models in production, we’ll discuss some common considerations and common pitfalls for tooling and best practices and ML model serving patterns that are an essential part of your journey from model development to machine learning deployment in production.

 Consider your development environment first.
 Most data scientists or ML engineers invariably use their laptops for development, testing or debugging code.
 Because of simplicity, easy to access and install the latest ML libraries, practitioners overwhelmingly prefer laptops over clusters for development.
 We are spoiled by IDEs and syntax-highlighted editors for good reason.